How to Use the Paris Metro

 A great tool for getting around the Paris Metro without any problems is to download the Next Stop app, the official app of the RATP, the company responsible for managing the city's transport system.

-The app is available in 10 languages (including English), includes short audio guides to some of Paris's most important tourist attractions and can be used offline.
+The app is available in 10 languages (including Spanish), includes short audio guides to some of Paris's most important tourist attractions and can be used offline.
 However, most Paris Metro stations have free WiFi that does not require prior registration.